 The key features of the Psychological Risk Assessments are:

-- Re-screening Assessments for police officers and police staff.
+- Re-visits of assessments for police officers and police staff.

-- Screening Assessments for police officers and police staff in high risk roles.
+- Assessments for police officers and police staff in high risk roles.

 Availability and Booking